Lite SDK (Enrollment Android)

 Callback Enrollment State

 The callbackEnrollmentState parameter is a function that returns the current enrollment process status.
-You only need to provide this function if you want to track the enrollment status.
+Provide this function only if you want to track the enrollment status.

-To check the current enrollment state at any time, use the AppCompatActivity.enrollmentStatus() function.
+Use the AppCompatActivity.enrollmentStatus() function to check the current enrollment state at any time.
 This function is optional and accepts the same parameters as startEnrollment.
 The following code block shows the function signature:

 fun AppCompatActivity.enrollmentStatus(